Open Tuesday-Sunday, 10am-5pm (last entry at 4:45pm)

 Maymont’s Nature Center holds close to 30,000 gallons of aquaria that showcase many of the animals, aquatic and terrestrial, that inhabit the waters and land of the James River and the Chesapeake Bay.
 Our animals have very important roles as educational ambassadors, so come explore and learn all about them.
 The Discovery Room is open and available when a volunteer is present – be sure to ask Guest Services at the front desk, you don’t want to miss this hands-on learning experience!

 Join us on Saturdays and Sundays for an up-close animal encounter during our public presentations and learn more about each of these animals from our animal keepers and aquarists; times may vary.

-- 1pm, Snapping Turtle Feeding
+- 11am, Snapping Turtle and Atlantic Sturgeon Feeding

 - 3pm, Alligator Presentation

 Maymont also offers unique animal experiences featuring behind-the-scenes tours.
 Find out more about these exclusive opportunities.

 Animals at the Nature Center

 You don’t have to spend a fortune to help care for your furry, feathered and finned friends at Maymont, and your symbolic adoption will benefit the animals plus the thousands of guests who visit and learn from them each year.
 Symbolic adoptions make great gifts for anyone who loves animals and are a unique way for a business or club to give back to the community.
 They also serve as educational tools for students.
 Best of all, you can visit your adopted animal at Maymont and see the results of your generous support.
 For more information, email us or call 804-358-7166, ext.
 330. Find out more.